OriginCodeAcademy/open-source/Magic Afternoons/Mob-Dojo.md

 ### Round 1 - Practice Patience

 Rules for this round are: Only one Navigator can talk.
 Everyone else observes.
 The Driver may not type any code without explicit direction from the single Navigator.
-Navigator you will verbalize your thoughts so your ideas flow through the Driver and become code in the computer.
+Navigator, you will verbalize your thoughts so your ideas flow through the Driver and become code in the computer.
 Every 5 minutes everyone will rotate until each person has been a Driver, Navigator, and Observer.
 During this round Observers should not speak.
 Instead they should pay close attention and follow what is happening so they are prepared for the next role change.

 ### Round 2 - Phone a Friend